ryvdx/sveltekit-keycloak-multitenant/README.md

 # sveltekit-keycloak-multitenant

-Multi-tenant authentication and authorization in SvelteKit apps using KeyCloak.
+Multi-tenant (fully federated) authentication and authorization in SvelteKit apps using KeyCloak.
 Intended for apps that need fully federated authentication for typically B2B apps serving enterprise customers with varying authentication requirements.
 Uses a Hybrid Authentication flow and JWT tokens.
 Provides enables role-based-access-controls using Keycloak role managemewnt for SvelteKit apps to leverage.

 # Motivation

-Wanted to find a cost effective solution for multitenant authentication in SvelteKit apps.
-Most popular solutions are built for single-tenancy, or quickly expanding on authentication providers and social logins.
-(B2C applicataions, but not B2B.)
+Wanted a cost effective solution for multitenant authentication in SvelteKit apps intended to run in a containerized environment.

-Keycloak is a great open source solution for fully federated authentication and autorization and is easy to run in a containerized enviroment.
+Most solutions are built for single-tenancy, or quickly expanding on authentication providers and social logins.
+(B2C applicataions.)

-Other examples online using Keycloalk and SvelteKit are built for single-tenant.  (i.e. othe app bound to a singular specific realm.)
+Keycloak is a great open source solution enabling fully federated authentication.
+But, most examples online using Keycloak and Sveltekit are implemented as single-tenant.

-This library enables apps to use multiple keycloak realms using email domains for federated authentication services.
+This library enables apps to use multiple keycloak realms mapping customer user email domains to realms for federated authentication services.
 (B2B apps)

 1. Each customer has fully configurable authentication per their enterprise reqiurements.
    (i.e. bring-your-own-identity-provider, 2-factor Auth for others, different authentication rules for every customer)